William C. Goodridge: Historical and family legacy

 The Goodridge Brothers' photography studio, founded in 1847 by Glenalvin J. Goodridge on Centre Square in York, relocated to East Saginaw, Michigan, in 1863.
 It was operated by the three brothers until Glenalvin's death in 1867, then by Wallace L. and William O. Goodridge until William's death in 1890.
 Though Glenalvin's son Glenn Jr. and William's two sons worked in the studio at various times, none took it over; the studio closed in 1922 when Wallace died.
 During that time the Goodridge Brothers' studio, which always demonstrated excellent technique and kept up with the latest technology, had documented the logging industry and other developments in Saginaw, and come to be internationally recognized, with photos included in the 1889 Universal Exposition in Paris and later at the 1893 Columbian Exposition in Chicago.
 Their photos were also included in several publications and popular postcards, and hundreds of portraits are known to have been taken in the studio.
 The accomplishments of the Goodridge photographers were documented in an extensive biography and professional review called Enterprising Images: The Goodridge Brothers, African American Photographers, 1847–1922. by J. Jezierski, published in 2000.
 Emily O. Goodridge's great-granddaughter Catherine Grey Hurley was acknowledged for her assistance with the book.

 Hurley was also interviewed by York historian Georg R. Sheets, who published two short booklets about the Goodridge family based on that and other research: A Brief History of the Goodridge Family in York, Pennsylvania, (June 1990), and Eyewitness to the Goodridge Story in York (June 2017).

-An historical exhibit about the Goodridge Brothers' photography coordinated by Nancy Watts traveled around Michigan and was subsequently donated to the Goodridge Freedom Center in York.
+A historical exhibit about the Goodridge Brothers' photography coordinated by Nancy Watts traveled around Michigan and was subsequently donated to the Goodridge Freedom Center in York.
 The research materials used by Jezierski are housed at Saginaw Valley State University's Zahnow Library (Michigan), some of which was included in the award-winning 2014 documentary film Through a Lens Darkly.
 The Public Libraries of Saginaw (Michigan) also house some Goodridge Brothers' materials, as does Saginaw's Castle Museum.

 Mary Goodridge married John Nichols in 1862 and established the Nichols Wig and Style shop at 121 N. Franklin St. in Saginaw, Michigan, where she mentored many young women and partnered with her sister-in-law Gertrude Watson Goodridge after William's death.